Ldcuong2101/Capstone-Project-Coursera/README.md

 # Capstone-Project-Coursera
-Segmenting and Clustering Neighborhoods in Toronto
+Segmenting and Clustering Neighborhoods in Paris